What AI tools for sales and marketing alignment actually do

 AI tools for sales and marketing alignment are platforms that connect both teams to the same accounts, signals, and priorities in real time.
-This means marketing and sales work from shared data instead of separate systems that create conflicting definitions of what makes a qualified lead.
+Marketing and sales work from shared data instead of separate systems that create conflicting definitions of what makes a qualified lead.
+The core problem is simple: marketing generates leads using one set of criteria, sales qualifies them using different standards, and the result is wasted budget, missed pipeline, and arguments over who owns the gap.

 AI fixes this by creating a shared intelligence layer.
 Both teams see the same account data, the same buying signals, and the same scoring models.
 When a prospect shows intent, both teams know about it at the same time and can coordinate their response.
+Teams that build their own AI-powered workflows can wire that same shared intelligence directly into their agents and tools using GTM AI, which connects verified B2B account data, buying signals, and relationship context to any agent through MCP or one API.

 These platforms deliver five core capabilities: